Company issues statement about stolen van involved in crash

 ALBUQUERQUE, N.M.
-(KRQE) – The electric company who’s van was stolen, then involved in a deadly crash released a statement Wednesday.
+(KRQE) – The electric company whose van was stolen, then involved in a deadly crash, released a statement Thursday.

-Police say Elexus Groves and Paul Garcia are the thieves who took that van left by an employee to warm up in his driveway last month.
+Police say Elexus Groves and Paul Garcia are the thieves who took that van left by an employee in his driveway last month.
 They’re accused of slamming into a family, killing 14-year-old Shaylee Boling and her mother Shaunna.

 This week, the family of the victims filed a lawsuit against Groves, Garcia and that employee and the company M Electric, claiming negligence.